 Even if you sell industrial equipment for oil companies, remember that it is people who make decisions to buy, not abstract companies.
-In addition, people with an exceptionally technical, analytical mind, who make decisions based only on logic, never occupy key positions where the decision to buy is made.
-Completely different personalities take leadership and key positions.
+Besides, people with an exceptionally technical, analytical mind, who make decisions based only on logic, never occupy critical positions where the decision to buy happens.
+Completely different personalities take leadership.
 Even in the most “technical” businesses, when it comes to buying and selling, you encounter quite ordinary people who, like all normal people, are subject to emotions.

-I will tell you an interesting story from Dan Kennedy about one person from a company that was involved in the supply of semiconductor devices for electronics manufacturers.
+I will tell you an exciting story from Dan Kennedy about one person from a company that was involved in the supply of semiconductor devices for electronics manufacturers.

-Just imagine the huge price lists with endless lists of resistors, transistors, microcircuits, capacitors, full of technical characteristics and complex descriptions.
-This is a very boring, homogeneous and harsh market, where the buyer is only interested in price and, possibly, timely delivery.
+Just imagine the enormous price lists with endless lists of resistors, transistors, microcircuits, capacitors, full of technical characteristics and elaborate descriptions.
+That is a very dull, homogeneous and harsh market, where the buyer is only interested in price and, possibly, timely delivery.
 After completing a copywriting workshop with Dan, he sent out a sales letter to his potential clients, the title of which read: “69 things you can do after work when your head is completely free from anxious thoughts about whether your order will come tomorrow on time or not.”

-In the first paragraph of his three-page Sales Letter, he briefly described his huge production, round-the-clock order processing service, courier service and guaranteed delivery dates.
+In the first paragraph of his three-page Sales Letter, he briefly described his vast production, round-the-clock order processing service, courier service, and guaranteed delivery dates.